maheshritgithub/portfolio-backend-service/README.md

 - Linked to the authenticated user.
 - Includes fields for description, role, duration, and technologies used.

+### 📄 Resume Management
+- Upload, download, and delete resumes for users.
+- Resumes stored as **byte arrays** in the database.

 ---

 ## ⚙️ Setup Instructions